michaelemery/staticanalysis/checker/nullness/checkerframework.md

-# checker framework
+# checker framework results (nullness)

 Version: checker-framework-2.1.11

-org.checkerframework.checker.nullness.NullnessChecker

-## results

-Results can be replicated on [Docker](https://docs.docker.com/docker-hub/) repository `michaelemery/staticanalysis`.
-Copy and paste the commands provided in each example.
-Some outputs have been reformatted for readability.
+Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) Docker repository.
+Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.

+### summary

 | feature | result |
 | --- | :---: |